 The rise of subscription-based shopping

 Subscription services are yet another alluring hook proliferating the FMCG industry.
 Research shows that customers often re-order the same products from past purchases and it’s giving rise to subscription-based grocery shopping in many markets like Japan, India, and the US.
 For FMCG companies, such markets are important for building brand loyalty and are giving rise to innovative new entrants vying for market share.
-A research by Nielsen states that 18 percent of online purchases in the US are based on subscriptions, including 30 percent of health and 29 percent of personal-care purchases.
+18 percent of online purchases in the US are based on subscriptions, including 30 percent of health and 29 percent of personal-care purchases.

 While non-food categories have generally dominated this service, snacks and meal-kits are slowly making it to these lists.